Reading with Spiritual Eyes

 When we gather to discuss the book, different members of the community formed around this project will take turns in facilitating the discussion.

-For the first school term of 2020, the chosen book is:
+For the second school term of 2021, the chosen book is:

 Copies of the book will be available for purchase through the Cathedral Bookshop.